hassio-addons/addon-wireguard/README.md

 iptables -D FORWARD -o %i -j ACCEPT;
 iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE`

+### Option: `server.mtu`

+The MTU is automatically determined from the endpoint addresses or the system default route, which is usually a sane choice.

+However, to manually specify an MTU to override this automatic discovery, this value may be specified explicitly.

 ### Option: `peers.name`

 This is an identifier for you.
 It helps you to know what this peer is, e.g., `myphone`, `mylaptop`, `ninja`.

 This name is also used for creating the directory in `/ssl/wireguard` where the generated client configuration and QR codes are stored.
-Therefor, a name has a maximum of 32 characters, can only contains A-Z (or a-z) and 0-9.
+Therefore, a name has a maximum of 32 characters, can only contain A-Z (or a-z) and 0-9.
 Names contain a hyphen (-) but must not start or end with one.

 ### Option: `peers.addresses`